 Google Drive isn't just a place for storing files that are already on your computer.
 You can also use Google Docs to create word documents, spreadsheets, presentations, drawings, and more without leaving Google Drive!
 Then you can store your newly-created documents on Google Drive, where they are automatically saved so that you never have to worry about losing your work!

 Those are just a few things that you can do with Google Drive!
-In our Google Drive course, we’ll examine how Google Drive pricing works, how to upload files to Google Drive, how to create Google Docs in Google Drive, and much more.
+In our Google Drive course, we’ll examine how its pricing works, how to upload files, how to create Google Docs in Google Drive, and much more.
 Get on your way to making Google Drive your engine of choice for storing and sharing your computer files safely, quickly, and conveniently!